UCL/i_newspaper_rods/README.md

 This project uses batched Apache PySpark queries on Legion to run queries over the Times Digital Archive.
 It is assumed that all queries are grouped by year, so that the results of different years can be concatenated together without any processing.
+If that is not the case, the code can still be used, but it must be run all as one job.

 ##### Architecture Motivation